Space Economy (Professional Certificate)

 The Space Economy’s Next Giant Leap

 Through real-world case studies and a systems-thinking approach, participants will gain insights into the New Space Economy, covering key aspects such as products, processes, business models, technology, and market dynamics.
-The course examines both upstream and downstream segments, from technical foundations to space policy, innovation, and market expansion.
+The course examines both upstream and downstream segments, from technical foundations to space policy, innovation, and market expansion with practical applications.

 SEAC – Certificate of Completion